regen-network/testnets/regen-test-1001/README.md

 private key for the address that was awarded points through a signature and go through a KYC/AML process.
 Further details for how to proceed with this process will be published at a later point.

+## Notes

+The rate at which points will be converted to tokens will be published after the end of the testnet program.

 Regen Network Development, Inc. reserves the right to make adjustments to the above point structure in the event that an unforeseen event halts the testnet prior to a particular goal being reached, as well as to add additional point-earning activities as such activities become available on the testnet.